Ameya-13/Serenity-Now/README.md

-# Make sure to put your own api key in the views.py section in the Bot folder
+# Welcome to Serenity Now!

+## Serenity Now is your best friend that you can always talk to for your mental health questions!